Tourism in the Republic of Ireland: Galway

 Achieving city status in 1484, Galway celebrated its quincentenary in 1984.
 Galway in itself is not particularly known for its attractions, but rather for its lively atmosphere and entertainment scene.
 This is partly because 25% of the population of Galway (75,529 in 2011) is made up of students primarily from NUI Galway and GMIT, two third-level institutes in the city.
 Galway is particularly popular with American tourists as Galway is said to be the most 'Irish' of Ireland's cities, and is one of the few urban areas where you are likely to hear Irish spoken, due to the fact the Gaeltacht area of Connemara is only a few kilometres away.
 The biggest lake in the country, Lough Corrib, is situated north of the city.

 The ferry to the Aran Islands is located about 40 minutes away and departs from the village of Rossaveal regularly.
 The Aran Islands are located in Galway Bay, and the Irish Language is by far the most used language on the islands, with the vast majority using the language regularly.
 As the islands are quite a bit from the mainland, cars are quite rare and the main form of transport is the bicycle.

 Waterford

 Waterford is a city in the South-East region of Ireland.
 It is the smallest city in the country, with a population of just over 53,504 in 2016, although it is the oldest, being founded by Vikings in 324AD.
 Situated in the southeast, the city has one of the warmest climates in Ireland, getting on average an extra hour of sunshine each day.
-The seaside town of Tramore is located just south of the city and has 5 km long beach, and is also a popular surfing spot.
+The seaside town of Tramore is located just south of the city and has 5 km long beach, and is also a surfing spot.

 Coastlines and resorts

 As the Republic of Ireland occupies just over 80% of the island of Ireland, the country has become famous for its scenic coastline and villages and towns by the shoreline.
 The most widely known of these are situated in the west of Ireland, mostly in Munster, but other areas of the country have their own individual resorts as well.
-The Cliffs of Moher are the most famous cliffs in Ireland, but the highest cliffs in Ireland are the Croaghaun, on the Atlantic coast of Achill Island off Co.
-Mayo, which rise to 688 m, over three times higher than the Cliffs of Moher.
-The Slieve League cliffs in Co.
-Donegal are often incorrectly stated as being the highest, but at only 601m, they come in second.
+The Cliffs of Moher are the most famous cliffs in Ireland, but the highest cliffs in Ireland are the Croaghaun, on the Atlantic coast of Achill Island off County Mayo, which rise to 688 m, over three times higher than the Cliffs of Moher.
+The Slieve League cliffs in County Donegal are often incorrectly stated as being the highest, but at only 601m, they come in second.

-The south and south west of Ireland is particularly known for its seaside resorts including Kilkee, Lahinch, Quilty, Spanish Point and Doonbeg in Co.
-Clare, Youghal, Ballycotton, Kinsale and Bantry in Co.
-Cork and Glenbeigh, Dingle, Castlegregory and Ballybunion in Co.
-Kerry.
-As the west of the country faces the stormy Atlantic, it has become synonymous with surfing, particularly in Co.
-Donegal, Co.
-Sligo and Co.
-Clare.
+The south and south west of Ireland is particularly known for its seaside resorts including Kilkee, Lahinch, Quilty, Spanish Point and Doonbeg in County Clare; Youghal, Ballycotton, Kinsale and Bantry in County Cork and Glenbeigh, Dingle, Castlegregory and Ballybunion in County Kerry.
+As the west of the country faces the stormy Atlantic, it has become synonymous with surfing, particularly in counties Donegal, Sligo and Clare.